energyquantified/eq-python-client/docs/index.rst

 - Easy-to-use filters for issue dates and forecast types
 - Integrates with pandas

-**Note:** An user account is required to use this client.
+**Note:** A user account is required to use this client.
 You can create one on Energy Quantified's `home page <https://www.energyquantified.com>`_.